edwardzcl/Spiking_Networks_with_Negative_Spike_Dynamics/README.md

 To be completed.

 ### **Features**:
 - This supplemental material gives a reproduction function of ANN training, testing and converted SNN inference experiments in our paper.
-Besides, additional results for spiking LeNet on FashionMNIST and VGG-Net (CNN 2) on CIFAR10 are provided.
+Besides, additional results for spiking MLP on FashionMNIST and VGG-Net (CNN 2) on CIFAR10 are provided.

 ## File overview: